Wi-Fi and connection issuesUpdated 13 days ago

 DNON

 This often points to a network connectivity issue.
-Typically the player has completed setup successfully but is unable, at the end of the process, to connect to our servers to register itself.
-This could be a one off and it's ok on the next attempt or it could be point to a lack of internet connectivity or our urls are blocked by your ISP or by parental filters on your router.
+Typically, the player has completed setup successfully but is unable, at the end of the process, to connect to our servers to register itself.
+This could be a one-off and it's ok on the next attempt, or it could be pointed to a lack of internet connectivity or our URLs are blocked by your ISP or by parental filters on your router.
+On older routers check and enable 'Allow DHCP special characters'.

 If you do need to contact us with setup issues